madmax828/GetEmailData/README.md

+Created this to download your emails to use for AI training or whatever else you may need it for.

-For creditials in the .env you have to set up an App Password on your gmail account.
+---------Follow This First to setup your Gmail to accept IMAP requests -------------- For creditials in the .env you have to set up an App Password on your gmail account.
 You must first ensure that 2-Step Verification is enabled on the Google account.